 Provide Academic Transcripts

 Applicants to the Wharton MBA Program for Executives must arrange to have official transcripts sent from their prior academic institutions in time to be received by the deadline.
-Transcripts may not be electronically submitted to this program.
 The Admissions Committee must receive an official transcript before a decision can be made.
-Do not use the online Transcript Template.
+You may upload an unofficial copy of your transcripts with your online application.
 If receiving an original transcript will take an extended period (for example, if you studied outside of the U.S.), we will accept certified copies of original transcripts until the originals have arrived.

 Submit GMAT Scores

-All applicants must submit the results of the Graduate Management Admissions Test (GMAT).
-There is no minimum requirement; however, GMAT scores have proven to be a useful predictor of success in the quantitative courses that are an important foundation for the executive MBA program.
+All applicants must submit the results of the Graduate Management Admissions Test (GMAT) by the application deadline.
+There is no minimum requirement; however, GMAT scores have proven to be a useful predictor of success in the quantitative courses that are an important foundation for the MBA for Executives program.

 GMAT scores are valid for five years.
 For GMAT information and registration, go to http://www.mba.com.